rezich/librez/README.md

 - `static void simulate(float dt)` The simulation function.
 - `static void suspend()` Called when the game is suspended. **Automatically defined if `USING_AUTOSAVE` is also enabled.**
 - `static void resume_begin(unsigned int seconds)` Called when the game is resumed -- `seconds` is how many seconds are needed to simulate until the simulation is "caught up".
-- `static int  resume_update(unsigned int frames_left_to_simulate, unsigned int total_frames_to_simulate)` Called during the catch-up process.
-Use the parameters to display a loading bar or something.
+- `static int  resume_update(unsigned int frames_simulated, unsigned int total_frames_to_simulate, float fps, unsigned int estimated_milliseconds_remaining)` Called during the catch-up process.
+Use the parameters to display a loading bar or something. `fps` is the current average catch-up "framerate".
 Return value is just like the normal `update()` function -- whether or not to update the display.
 - `static void resume_end()` Called once the simulation is "caught up".

 #### `SUSPEND_RESUME_SIMULATION_REFRESH_RATE`